 - To help "financially sound" depository institutions avoid account overdrafts or related reserve requirement shortfalls.

 Why Does the Fed Adjust the Discount Rate?

-As is the case with the federal funds rate, the Federal Open Market Committee – the committee within the Federal Reserve that determines interest rate policy – seeks to influence interest rates in order to achieve its “dual mandate” of maximizing employment and minimizing inflation.
+As is the case with the federal funds rate, the Federal Open Market Committee (FOMC) seeks to influence interest rates.
+This is done in order to achieve its “dual mandate” of maximizing employment and minimizing inflation.